owoppenheimer/archsonic/readme.md

 DONE:

 1. managing pacstrap command
-2. executing pre- post- installation commands
+2. executing configuration commands from an array
 3. installation script (thing, that downloads and builds ArchSonic)
+5. adding users and setting passwords

 TODO: